smallfatcat/montecarlo/docs/system-overview.md

 ### System Overview

-This project delivers a casino game application with poker UI backed by an authoritative realtime server, plus high-speed simulation capabilities for both poker and blackjack.
-The frontend renders game tables and user interactions; the backend enforces game rules and streams state over WebSockets.
+This project delivers a casino game application with a poker UI backed by an authoritative realtime server, plus high-speed simulation capabilities for both poker and blackjack.
+The frontend currently renders poker tables and user interactions; the backend enforces game rules and streams state over WebSockets.
+Blackjack is implemented as a backend simulation engine only and does not yet have a UI.

 ---